iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 # **Normalization | Standardization | Rescaling**

+- A technique used in ML to rescale numerical features from their natural range to a standard range, typically between 0 to 1 or -1 to 1.
 - Dataset contains independent features with different ranges/scales of values.
+Depending on their units of measurement.
-- We normalize/standardize data to bring it down to the same range/scale.
+- Data is normalized/standardized/rescaled to bring it down to a standard/normal range.
+- This process is essential for ensuring that the features are trained equally and contribute equally to the model's predictions.
+- It also prevents the model from being biased towards features with a larger magnitude/scale/range.
 - Important for the models that depend on distance calculations like Linear Regression, KNN, K Mean, and SVM.
 - Decision Trees and Ensemble Learnings do not require data normalization.

-Data Normalization | Data Standardization (Z Score Normalization) :--- | :---
+**Data Normalization** | **Data Standardization (Z Score Normalization)** :--- | :---
 **x(normal) =  x - min(x) / max(x) - min(x)** | **z = x - mean(x) / std(x)**
-Rescale feature value between the range 0 and 1 | Rescale features to have the **mean = 0** and **standard deviation = 1**
+Rescale feature value between the range 0 and 1 | Standardize features to have a **mean of 0** and a **standard deviation of 1**
 **sklearn.preprocessing.MinMaxScaler()** | **sklearn.preprocessing.StandardScaler()**

-### **Scaling:**
-- Convert numeric feature values from their natural range into a standard range.
-- A dataset with only one feature doesn't need scaling, it's beneficial only with multiple features of different ranges.

 ### **Simple Feature Scaling:**
 - **x(new) = x / max(x)**